johnnaumann/johnnaumann/README.md

 ### Open to Collaboration

-I’m always interested in connecting with other **engineers, artists, and creative technologists** to explore new ideas and build meaningful projects at the intersection of art and code.
+I’m always interested in connecting with other **engineers, artists, and creative technologists** to explore new ideas and build meaningful projects at the intersection of the visual arts and code.
 Let’s connect on [LinkedIn](https://www.linkedin.com/in/john-naumann-b438b42bb/).